Trans-Texas Airways: Route of the Starliners

 PAMPER JETS

-TTA’s next step forward was formalized on July 18, 1966, when President Lyndon Johnson gave his approval for the airline to become an international US flag-carrier.
+TTA’s next step forward was formalized on 18 July 1966, when President Lyndon Johnson approved the airline’s becoming an international US flag carrier.
 Permission was granted for Trans-Texas Airways to operate between Mission / McAllen / Edinburg, Texas, and Monterrey, Mexico, and to serve Tampico and Veracruz from Harlingen.

 TEXAS INTERNATIONAL – TI